Anon0511/gclone-docker/README.md

 If there is need to actually allow custom filters I might think about it or you open a PR.

+### Pipeline

+This container is built automatically with a pipeline on a weekly schedule using alpine:latest and newest version from dogbutcat Release!

 ## Usage